opensecuritycontroller/community/testing/testcases/ds_testcases.md

 **Type:** Positive

 **Description:**
-User can sync a deployed DS with Openstack.
+User can sync a deployed DS with OpenStack.

 **Required Initial State:**
 OSC has VC, MC, DA added, and Deployment Specification has been deployed.